5 tips if you’re afraid to give blood

 Blood donors have an increased need for iron

 Redcrossblood.org recommends that these donors get 18mg/d of iron for 6 months after giving blood.

 For women, the daily requirement could be up to 30 mg/d because of the blood lost through their menstrual cycle.
 It is very important for these women to be conscious of their daily iron intake.

 be conscious of daily iron intake

 However, men aren’t safe from these iron inadequacies either.
 According to Mens Health magazine, males that donate three or more times per year develop iron deficiency.

 Many studies say that simply eating iron rich foods is not enough to restore iron levels, but that iron supplementation is also needed.
 Joseph Kiss, Medical Director at The Institute for Transfusion Medicine says that, “supplemental iron effectively restores haemoglobin, even in donors with high iron levels.”

 A study in the American Journal of Medical Association says, those that took iron supplements recovered faster after blood donation.
 Recovery was 5 weeks versus 23 weeks in the low iron group and 4 weeks versus 11 weeks in the high iron group.

-Other obstacles of iron absorption can come from healthy foods.
-Polyphenols, phytates and calcium which can be found in the tea, coffee, seeds, nuts, dairy, and legumes can also inhibit your iron absorption.
+Other obstacles to iron absorption can come from healthy foods.
+Polyphenols, phytates and calcium which can be found in tea, coffee, seeds, nuts, dairy, and legumes can also inhibit your iron absorption.
 In reality, this tells us that drinking tea after your steak dinner can inhibit your iron absorption.